-Castle Rock Lake is Wisconsin’s fourth largest lake and covers 16,640 acres with approximately 60 miles of shoreline.
+Castle Rock Lake, located in Adams and Juneau Counties, is Wisconsin’s fourth largest lake and covers 16,640 acres and approximately 60 miles of shoreline.
 It is known for its sandy shorelines, which makes for great swimming, skiing and leisure boating.

 The majority of the shoreline is undeveloped making the lake “less populated”.